msupply-foundation/conforma-server/documentation/Demo-Server-Guide.md

 ### Option 1: Multi-instances server

-**Note** The configuration of nginx uses the certificate of irims-demo.msupply.org domain (follwoing other steps of this setup) if needed for a new server, replace with new domain.
+**Note** The configuration of nginx uses the certificate of irims-demo.msupply.org domain (following other steps of this setup) if needed for a new server, replace with new domain.

 ```bash
 # cannot directly replace default config, need to do it as sudo, so from within docker instance